thenexthub/Codira/docs/archive/PatternMatching.rst

 ================

-.. warning:: This document was used in designing the pattern-matching features of Swift 1.0.
-It has not been kept to date and does not describe the current or planned behavior of Swift.
+.. warning:: This document was used in designing the pattern-matching features of Codira 1.0.
+It has not been kept to date and does not describe the current or planned behavior of Codira.

 Elimination rules
 -----------------